Thursday's Scottish gossip

 Last updated on .From the section Scottish

-Ianis Hagi is adamant he is on schedule to be back with Rangers at the turn of the year despite speculation of a recovery setback.
+Romania playmaker Ianis Hagi is adamant he is on schedule to be back with Rangers at the turn of the year despite speculation about a setback in his recovery from injury.
 (Scottish Daily Express)

-Ex-Celtic, Aberdeen and Hibs midfielder Dylan McGeouch has joined former Scotland striker Leigh Griffiths in training at Livingston as they seek new clubs.
+Ex-Celtic, Aberdeen and Hibs midfielder Dylan McGeouch has joined former Scotland striker Leigh Griffiths in training at Livingston as the pair seek new clubs.
 (Scottish Sun)

-Dundee boss Gary Bowyer says referee Willie Collum should have sent off Rangers' Fashion Sakala for kicking out at Cammy Kerr in the League Cup tie and that "would have made it interesting".
+Dundee boss Gary Bowyer says referee Willie Collum should have sent off Rangers' Fashion Sakala for kicking out at Cammy Kerr in the League Cup tie - and that a red card "would have made it interesting".
 (The Scotsman)

-Celtic manager Ange Postecoglou says he avoids awkward conversations with players who are left out of his team by simply putting the starting XI up on the board and walking away.
-(Herald)

 Giovanni van Bronckhorst says Rangers were not convincing and he was unhappy with the performance against Dundee.
 (Scottish Daily Express)

+Celtic manager Ange Postecoglou says he avoids awkward conversations with players who are left out of his team by simply putting the starting XI up on a board and walking away.
+(Herald)

-Hibs midfielder Josh Campbell has his doubts VAR, but understands why it is being brought into the Scottish game.
+Hibs midfielder Josh Campbell has his doubts about VAR, but understands why it is being brought into the Scottish game.
 (The Scotsman)

 Motherwell manager Steven Hammell admits Celtic are on a level his team "can't compete with" after their heavy League Cup quarter-final defeat at Fir Park.
 (Herald)